A Heintze-Karcher inequality with free boundaries and applications to capillarity theory: Introduction

 The proof of Theorem~\ref{mainthm} follows from deriving a Heintze-Karcher-like inequality (see Proposition~\ref{prop})

 by utilizing an appropriately modified torsion potential

 where

-see also \cite{jia2022heintze} for the inequality in the flat setting.
-Although this the guiding principle of the proof in \cite{ciraolomaggi}, this is where the similarities with our proof end.
+Although this is the guiding principle of the proof in \cite{ciraolomaggi}, this is where the similarities with our proof end.
 The mixed boundary conditions in \eqref{torsion potential} made obtaining uniform Lipschitz estimates impossible at the present time.
 In fact, the need to restrict to the hydrophilic regime $\theta\in(\pi/2,\pi)$ is due to the lack of $C^1$-regularity in the hydrophobic case, see Remark~\ref{rem:c1reg} and Lemma~\ref{torsionC1}.
 We sidestep these difficulties by utilizing varifold convergence of the boundaries and density estimates to imply Hausdorff convergence of the boundaries.
 The characterization of the limit set as a union balls follows from showing that the case of equality in the Heintze-Karcher-like inequality \eqref{prop:hk} is obtained in the limit.
 In fact, we can show the following quantitative inequality:

 where $\gamma$ is defined in \eqref{gamma}.